denghejun/python-model/README.md

   with [python-model](https://github.com/denghejun/python-model)

 For this repo, we assume we just need do some changes as usually we did.
 E.g. we did some changes in src/package_a/foo.py.
-After that, we need to build a latest `python-model` image based on new version number:
+After that, we need to build a latest `python-model` image based on a new version number:

 ```
 docker build --no-cache --progress=plain -t python-model:v1.0.1 -f docker/python/Dockerfile .